What Is A Domain Name?

 Rule of Thumb

-Buying a domain online might seem a bit simple, but you must always pay attention to the fine print to understand the terms of hosting or domain provider.
-Note, a free domain doesn’t necessarily imply free, sometimes it can be a trap to pay a high yearly rate for the domain name afterwards.
+Buying a domain online might seem a bit simple, but you must always pay attention to the fine print embedding in the terms of hosting or domain provider.
+Note, a free domain doesn’t necessarily imply free, sometimes it can be a trap for you to pay a high yearly rate for the domain name afterwards.
 So, thou shall not pay more than $12 or $15 per year for a .com domain (the change in price may be subject to ICANN or the governing body).